Unsealed indictment charges former McGregor officer

 He was released after posting a $10,000 bond, jail records state.

-Coy was a narcotics officer with DPS for more than 20 years before he began working with the McGregor Police Department in March 2012.
-He began serving as a McGregor police officer full time in November 2012 and worked as a detective and lieutenant while with the McGregor PD.
+Coy was a narcotics officer with DPS for more than 27 years when he retired in July 2011.
+He later began working with the McGregor Police Department in March 2012 before he began serving as a McGregor police officer full time in November 2012 as a detective and lieutenant.

 Coy resigned on April 20, 2016, from McGregor Police Department, ending his law enforcement career, according to city records.